openshift/origin/docs/autoscaling.md

          }

 1. The auto-scaler controller watches for new `AutoScaler` definitions and creates the resource
-1. Periodically the auto-scaler loops through defined thresholds and determine of a threshold has been exceeded
+1. Periodically the auto-scaler loops through defined thresholds and determine if a threshold has been exceeded
-1. The threshold compares the historical data and current data and determines if the app should be scaled
 1. If the app must be scaled the auto-scaler calls the `resize` endpoint for `myapp-replcontroller`